tugrulates/template-python/README.md

 I hope you will find this template useful.
 You can create an issue if you have a question, or if something is not working right for you.
 PRs are welcome if you would like to fix or add anything.

-## Final Thoughts
+## Final thoughts and todos

 The project scaffolds a basic CLI application.
 You can build upon this for your own, or you can also strip the CLI parts altogether to build a different type of Python package.
-I plan to do a follow-up for other kinds, e.g., a server or a GUI.
+Actual templatign a la [Cookiecuter](https://www.cookiecutter.io/) could be useful.

 This project does not yet include an end-to-end test.
 It would be an improvement to automatically download CI artifacts from the main branch and run tests against them.